 Your completion date is the day where all monies are transferred, and your conveyancer will receive funds from the buyer’s conveyancer.
 Your remaining mortgage will be paid off, and your conveyancer will send your signed transfer and any title deeds to the buyer’s side.
 They’ll then transfer the balance of funds to you once all relevant fees have been deducted.

 You are legally obliged to move out of your property in good time, although the latest you’ll be expected to vacate your house is typically around midday on your completion date.
 Take meter readings and let your utility companies know that you’re moving out, which will help you to pay the correct final bills.
+For further advice on moving out, check out our handy moving house checklist.

 As you need to keep up your mortgage repayments until you complete, you can now cancel any future payments.
 If you overpay and you’re due a refund from your lender, then this’ll be returned in due course.
 You should also continue to pay your home insurance until your completion date, so this can now be cancelled.